 Waste accepted on site is not deemed as high risk for self-heating or combustion.
 The quick turnaround times prevent the build-up of latent heat.
-All materials stored are in limited quantities and stored within cages or designated areas in accordance with separation distances outlined within FPP guidance.
+All materials stored are in limited quantities and stored within bays.

 CCTV cameras monitor the operational area and are managed 24/7/365, by an external security company.
 Remote access for site managers to view CCTV cameras will be implemented.
 CCTV cameras have site of all combustible waste piles (see Appendix A for representative specification of cameras).